Northstrix/Midbar/README.md

 To raise the cost of unauthorized access to your data - I've developed Midbar.

-Midbar is a hardware password vault.
+Midbar is a hardware data vault.
 Unlike hardware authentication devices, it can store your login credentials, credit card information, notes, and phone numbers.
 Midbar encrypts your data and requires a master password and, in some cases, four additional RFID cards to access it.
 With Midbar, you don't have to worry about memorizing the login credentials and credit card information for the services you use.
 It does that for you.

 Compared to software vaults, Midbar provides more security because it does not have thousands of other processes running alongside it, significantly contributing to making it almost invulnerable to side-channel attacks.
 Additionally, Midbar utilizes sophisticated integrity verification and superencryption features.